GregMurray30/MMX/README.md

 #### 3. Opacity to Channel Interactions

 SKAN treats channels independently and ignores the interactive effects of simultaneous campaigns.
-For example, simultaneous pushes in TikTok and ASA may influence installs synergistically or cannibalize each other.
+For example, simultaneous pushes in TikTok and ASA may influence installs synergistically or cannibalize each other (poaching).
 Last-touch attribution assigns revenue to the final channel without accounting for such interaction, further eroding its interpretability and planning utility.

 ## Model Overview